 Walk on a Pioneer Trail

 There are a few hikes that have a focus on the pioneers.
-You can walk in the same place as the pioneers on the Mormon Pioneer Trail near East Canyon State Park.
+You can walk in the same place as the pioneers on the Mormon Pioneer Trail near East Canyon State Park between Salt Lake and Park City.
 It was neat to tell pioneer stories as we walked this beautiful little trail.
 We also like to walk the easy Temple Quarry trail at the base of Little Cottonwood and read the signs about how they mined the granite for the temple at this location.
 The Pioneer Register Trail in Capitol Reef is a neat historic trail where you can see pioneer names and dates etched into the canyon walls.

 This little park located in South Jordan shares the history of the Holt Family, and is a fun spot for a picnic, and some pictures.